 You will be required to hold professional indemnity insurance and public liability insurance to access the register.
 You may have this with your employer so please seek guidance from them before applying.
 If you provide physiology services directly to patients as part of a commercial business, either through self-employment or a limited company you will be required to supply details of your indemnity insurance status.
 If you are required to purchase this you can gain access to discounted public indemnity and public liability insurance as part of a BASES membership.
 Please follow the link for more information: https://www.bases.org.uk/spage-membership-member_benefits.html

-No but being a BASES members provides you with a “Professional Home” of people who have an in depth appreciation of your knowledge and experience as an registered clinical exercise physiologist and it provides you with a network of people, a profession-specific Code of Conduct, and in the event that you need professional assistance, some peer support.
+No but being a CASES members provides you with a “Professional Home” of people who have an in depth appreciation of your knowledge and experience as an registered clinical exercise physiologist and it provides you with a network of people, a profession-specific Code of Conduct, and in the event that you need professional assistance, some peer support.

 As a registered Clinical Exercise Physiologist you have displayed that you are able to work in clinical services that align with your scope of practice.
 Please see the Clinical Exercise Physiologist Scope of Practice for more information.